nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Opps!
 Seems like your classmate might have provided his school email instead of his github email.
 Not to worry, you can edit their contact details easily with `edit person`!
 First, identify the index number of your classmate in the [persons section](#persons-section).
-If you are not able to find their name visibly, refer to [find command](#finding-a-person-find-person) on how you can find your classmate easily.
+If you are not able to find their name visibly, refer to [find person command](#finding-a-person-find-person) on how you can find your classmate easily.
 Next, key in `edit person <INDEX_NUMBER> -e <NEW_EMAIL>` to change their email!
 You can edit other contact details as well.

 The `edit person` command allows you to edit an existing person in TruthTable.
 The edited person's details will be shown in the